clseibold/ZeroNet-Dev-Center/tutorials/WriteAPlugin.md

 page = new Page()
 ```

-Lets add a new method to our `Page` class that will print our message to the page.
+Let's add a new method to our `Page` class that will print our message to the page.
 We will call it `setHelloWorld`.

 ```javascript
 setHelloWorld(message) {